 It remains to analyze how the pairs excluded in Lemma~\ref{lem:forced} can be resolved.
-This will rely on the satisfiability of $\Psi$ of course (as described below), but the following auxiliary lemma is crucial.
+This will rely on the satisfiability of $\Psi$, as described below, but the following auxiliary lemma is crucial.

-\begin{Lem} All pairs of vertices that are strictly inside a variable gadget are resolved if and only if there is a landmark strictly inside the variable gadget. \end{Lem} \begin{proof} It is easy to check that a landmark that is strictly inside a variable gadget together with the forced landmarks resolves all pairs of vertices that are strictly inside the gadget.
-If no landmark is strictly inside the variable gadget, then a shortest path from any landmark $z$ to $T_{1}$ or $T_2$ contains $t_1$ or $t_3$.
-But then $d(z, T_1) = d(z, T_2)$. \end{proof} This lemma and the forced landmarks together imply that $H_{\Psi}$ has metric dimension at least $4n$.
-With this fact in mind, we present the proof of our main result.
+\begin{lemma} All pairs of vertices that are strictly inside a variable gadget are resolved if and only if there is a landmark strictly inside the variable gadget. \end{lemma} \begin{proof} It is easy to check that a landmark that is strictly inside a variable gadget together with the forced landmarks resolves all pairs of vertices that are strictly inside the gadget.
+If no landmark is strictly inside the variable gadget, then from any landmark $z$ there are shortest paths to $T_{1}$ and $T_2$ that both contain $t_1$ or $t_3$.
+But then $d(z, T_1) = d(z, T_2)$. \end{proof}

+This lemma and the forced landmarks together imply that $H_{\Psi}$ has metric dimension at least $4n$.
+With this fact in mind, we present the proof of the NP-hardness result.

-\begin{Thm} {\pmetricdp} is NP-complete, even on bounded-degree graphs. \end{Thm} \begin{proof} Let $\Psi$ be an instance of {\npsat} with $n$ variables.
+\begin{theorem} {\pmetricdp} is NP-complete, even on graphs of maximum degree~$6$. \end{theorem} \begin{proof} Let $\Psi$ be an instance of {\npsat} with $n$ variables.
 Construct the graph $H_{\Psi}$ in the manner described before.
 Constructing $H_{\Psi}$ clearly takes time polynomial in the number of variables and clauses of $\Psi$.
-We now claim that $H_{\Psi}$ has {\metricd} $4n$ if and only if $\Psi$ is satisfiable.

-Assume that a satisfying truth assignment for $\Psi$ is given.
-Place $3n$ forced landmarks.
+We now claim that $H_{\Psi}$ has {\metricd} at most $4n$ if and only if $\Psi$ is satisfiable.
+Suppose that a satisfying truth assignment for $\Psi$ is given.
+Place the $3n$ forced landmarks.
 If a variable has value true, place a landmark on $T_1$ in the corresponding gadget; otherwise, place a landmark on $F$.
-After applying Lemmata~\ref{lem:forced} and~\ref{lem:variablelandmark}, we only need to check that pairs $w_1, w_2$ are resolved.
-But each such pair is resolved by the landmark strictly inside the variable that satisfies the corresponding clause, and we are done.
+After applying Lemma~\ref{lem:forced} and~\ref{lem:variablelandmark}, we only need to check that pairs $w_1, w_2$ in clause gadgets are resolved.
+But each such pair is resolved by the landmark strictly inside the variable that satisfies the corresponding clause.
+Hence $H_{\Psi}$ has {\metricd} at most $4n$.